kimai/kimai/var/docs/configurations.md

 For supported formats while entering the `duration` please see the [timesheet chapter](timesheet.md)

-## Remember me login

-The default period for the `Remember me` option can be changed in the config file [security.yaml](../../config/packages/security.yaml).

-## Timesheet records - rounding of begin, end and duration
+### Rounding of begin, end and duration for timesheet records

 Rounding rules are used to round the begin & end dates and the duration for timesheet records.